lot022/chessanalytics_st/README.md

 # Heatmaps and graphical representation of the board.

-### heatmap1

-Generates a heatmap visualisation of the squares where the moves were made.

-        Params:
-        - counter (dict): A dictionary containing the count of moves made on each square.
-        - plot_colorscale (str): The colorscale to use for the heatmap.
-Default is 'Viridis'.
-        - title (str): The title of the heatmap.
-Default is 'Moves heatmap'.'
-        - plot_showscale (bool): Whether to show the color scale.
-Default is True.

 ### rook_moves

 Generates a heatmap of the squares where the Rook moves were made.